vlavlamat/tutorsly/PRD.md

 ### **9. Appendices**
 - **API Documentation:** [Link to SPEC.md once created]
-- **Database Schema:** Defined in the migrations folder.
+- **Database Schema:** Defined in the migrations' folder.
 - **References:**
     - Rust documentation: [https://doc.rust-lang.org](https://doc.rust-lang.org)
     - Actix Web: [https://actix.rs](https://actix.rs)

 ---

-### **Volume**
-This PRD is concise but covers all key aspects (approximately 2-3 pages).
-It is sufficient for initiating development and can be iteratively refined during the project lifecycle.
+This PRD provides a clear and detailed product vision for Tutorsly.org and can be iteratively refined to ensure alignment with project goals and stakeholder expectations.
+Let me know if you'd like to expand or adjust any sections further! 🚀

 ---